cert-manager/cert-manager/design/acme-orders-challenges-crd.md

 This two controllers will take the majority of the logic that used to exist in the `Prepare` function of the ACME issuer.

+#### ACME Issuer

+The ACME issuer is modified to manage Order resources instead of actually performing the ACME validation flow.

+Each time the Issue function is called, the controller will check the state of the Order resource that it has created on a previous invocaction of the Issue function, and if it is valid then return the Certificate as stored on `order.status.certificate'.
+It will also verify that the Certificate stored on that Order resource is 'up to date' (taking into account the Certificate's configured `renewBefore`).

+An Order resource remains even after the Certificate has been issued successfully.
+This allows users to delete their Secret resource and have the same certificate re-issued so long as that certificate is still within the bounds of 'valid' (as dictated by the renewBefore field on the Certificate).
+If a user wants to force a new Order (i.e. new x509 certificate), they should delete the Order resource that exists for the Certificate.

+If the Order for a Certificate fails, the ACME issuer will:

+* Record the `certificate.status.lastFailureTime` as `time.Now()` if it is not already set.

+* Prevent creation of a new Order resource until 1h after the recorded `lastFailureTime`.

+Just before retrying the Order, the old Order resource will be deleted to ensure we don't accumulate too many Order & Challenge resources when an issuance keeps failing.

 #### Order controller

 When an order is created, all of the spec fields must be defined, including CSR.